 Author: Maria Aguila, Law Office of Maria Aguila, PL

-In most cases, an employer sends an application to the United States Citizenship and Immigration Services for the foreign national employee to become an LPR and obtain a green card.
+In most cases, an employer sends an application to the US Citizenship and Immigration Services for the foreign national employee to become an LPR and obtain a green card.
 Once an individual is admitted as an LPR, he or she generally has the right to live and work permanently in the US.